 A sample summary of Proximity Tool results for 130 facilities analyzed at a radius of 5 km is provided in Table 3.
 In this example, the Proximity Tool identified census block centroids with approximately 6,180,000 people living within 5 km of the 130 facilities as a group.
 The demographic breakdown of these 6,180,000 people was provided by the Proximity Tool and the results presented in Table 3 indicate that the population percentages for certain demographic groups within 5 km of the facilities are greater than the corresponding nationwide percentages for those same demographics.
-The demographic percentage for populations residing within 5 km of the facilities is 6 percentage points greater than its corresponding nationwide percentage for the People of Color population (48% within 5 km of the facilities compared to 42% nationwide), 6 percentage points greater than its corresponding nationwide percentage for people aged 18 to 64 years old (67% within 5 km of the facilities compared to 61% nationwide), 3 percentage points greater than its corresponding nationwide percentage for the Asian population (9% within 5 km of the facilities compared to 6% nationwide), 2 percentage points greater than its corresponding nationwide percentage for the Black population (14% within 5 km of the facilities compared to 12% nationwide), and 2 percentage points greater than its corresponding nationwide percentage for people living below the poverty level (15% within 5 km of the facilities compared to 13% nationwide).
-The remaining demographic groups within 5 km of the facilities are less than or within 1 percentage point of the corresponding nationwide percentages.
+The demographic percentage for populations residing within 5 km of the facilities is 6 percentage points greater than its corresponding nationwide percentage for the People of Color population (48% within 5 km of the facilities compared to 42% nationwide), 6 percentage points greater than its corresponding nationwide percentage for people aged 18 to 64 years old (67% within 5 km of the facilities compared to 61% nationwide), 3 percentage points greater than its corresponding nationwide percentage for the Asian population (9% within 5 km of the facilities compared to 6% nationwide), 2 percentage points greater than its corresponding nationwide percentage for the Black population (14% within 5 km of the facilities compared to 12% nationwide), 2 percentage points greater than its corresponding nationwide percentage for people living below the poverty level (15% within 5 km of the facilities compared to 13% nationwide), 1 percentage point greater than its corresponding nationwide percentage for people living in limited English speaking households (6% within 5 km of the facilities compared to 5% nationwide), 1 percentage point greater than its corresponding nationwide percentage for people with one or more disabilities (13% within 5 km of the facilities compared to 12% nationwide), 1 percentage point greater than its corresponding nationwide percentage for the Hispanic population (20% within 5 km of the facilities compared to 19% nationwide), and 1 percentage point greater than its corresponding nationwide percentage for people living below twice the poverty level (30% within 5 km of the facilities compared to 29% nationwide).
+The remaining demographic groups within 5 km of the facilities are less than or equal to the corresponding nationwide percentages.

 As noted above in this section, the Proximity Tool’s actual ExcelTM workbook outputs will also contain population counts and demographic percentages for the 130 individual facilities.
-Table 3 merely represents a summary of the run group demographic results along with the nationwide demographic breakdown for comparison.
+Note: Table 3 is not an actual output from the Proximity Tool, but rather a table created using those outputs; it merely represents a summary of the run group demographic results along with the nationwide demographic breakdown for comparison.
+Following Table 3, Figures 2 and 3 show two spreadsheet tabs as an example of the Excel workbook output generated by the Proximity Tool for a different run of 10 facilities at a radius of 1 km.
+Figure 2 shows the “Facility Demographics” tab of the Proximity Tool output, which provides rows for both population counts and population percentages for each demographic category analyzed in the run.
+Figure 3 shows the “Sortable %” tab, which provides one row for each facility including the total population count for each facility and the percentage breakdown per demographic category, in a format suitable to sorting.

 Table 3.
 Sample Summary of Proximity Tool Results